hbradleyiii/dotfiles/README.md

 $ ~/.dotfiles/install
 ```

+## Adding only some files in a Directory
+To add only some files in a directory (i.e. ~/.config) copy the entire
+directory into ~/.dotfiles, then add the directory to the .gitignore file, and,
+finally, force add the particular files into the repository to track.
+Caution
+is needed to avoid writing over or removing files on other systems.

 ## Site Watch Script
 Site watch is web development script for that can be used to tell your browser
 to reload a webpage whenever a change has been made to a php, html, css, or